-The semiclassical limit of a formal operator algebra of order $k$ is clearly an operator algebra of the same order.
+The semiclassical limit of a formal operator algebra of order $k$ is an operator algebra of the same order.

-\begin{ex} An example of a formal operator $\oP$-algebra of order $0$ for $\oP$ the associative operad $\Ass$ is provided by Terilla's quantization~\cite{Terilla} recalled in Subsection~\ref{Kam jsem dal tu masticku?} of the present article.
+\begin{example} An example of a formal operator $\oP$-algebra of order $0$ for $\oP$ the associative operad $\Ass$ is provided by Terilla's quantization~\cite{Terilla} as recalled in Subsection~\ref{Kam jsem dal tu masticku?}.
 Its semiclassical limit is the commutative associative algebra $\tS(V \oplus V^*)$.
 Another example of the same type is the celebrated Kontsevich deformation quantization of a Poisson manifold $M$~\cite{kontsevich:LMPh03}.
-Its semiclassical limit is the algebra $C^\infty(M)$ of smooth functions on $M$. \end{ex}
+Its semiclassical limit is the algebra $C^\infty(M)$ of smooth functions on $M$. \end{example}

-Operator, resp.~formal operator algebras of order $1$ are abundant in Nature, and many structures relevant for physics are of this type.
-Below we introduce a class of operads whose order $1$ (formal) operator algebras are particularly amenable to study.